 Project work provides our students with valuable skills and training on the practical aspects of engineering.
 These projects build on the laboratory skills developed in Years 1 & 2 and provide our students with an opportunity to practice real-world engineering.
-Students are provided with a choice of projects covering virtually all aspects electronic and electrical engineering and are encouraged to suggest their own should they wish.
+Students are provided with a choice of projects covering virtually all aspects of electronic and electrical engineering and are encouraged to suggest their own should they wish.
 All of our projects involve systems engineering and project management in addition to the more familiar skills including analogue & digital design, computer programming, simulation and prototyping.
 Many of the projects are supported by industry.

 3rd year projects

 During Year 3 our students complete an individual project which is closely aligned to the activities of our research groups.
 Over 18 weeks the student must generate a specification, perform a background literature review, undertake detailed analysis and design and prototyping their project.
-These projects provide our students with first-hand experience system life cycle.
+These projects provide our students with first-hand experience of system life cycle.

 4th year projects

 These are group projects where up to four students work in a team to develop a solution to more complex problems.
 Building on their experiences from their third year projects, the group must sub-divide the project in to sub-projects, allocate tasks and manage them to ensure the project is completed on time.

 |Communications and Computing - Touch screen computing surfaces||Semiconductor - Business case for specialised diode manufacture|

 |Automotive - Electric Go-Kart||Aerospace - Modular control systems for electric aircraft|

 |Automation and Manufacturing - 3D printer||Renewable energy - Energy usage in the home|